Depending on your setup, you may have to run the xltrail CLI commands as root/via sudo.

 docker logs -f xltrail_dbmigration_1.

-xltrail support you can create a support package with all the log files that can be sent to us for further investigation.
+xltrail support in your terminal to create a support package with all the log files that can be sent to us for further investigation, see also xltrail CLI.